3012.8 Reloadable Debit Card Account Procedure

 III.
 Rationale

-Deficiencies exist in a merchant account’s operating procedures if a merchant does not appropriately store, process, or transmit cardholder data as defined by the PCI DSS.
-These deficiencies result in the merchant account being non-compliant with the applicable governance framework.
+If a merchant does not appropriately store, process, or transmit cardholder data as defined by Policy UW-3031, deficiencies exist in that merchant account’s standard operating procedures.
+As a result, these deficiencies deem the merchant account non-compliant with the PCI governance framework.
 Deficiencies in a merchant’s ability to appropriately secure cardholder data is the foundation of a potential data breach.
-Acts of noncompliance and data breaches will result in reputational damages such as distrust and loss of consumers, donors, and other stakeholders.
+Acts of PCI noncompliance and data breaches may result in reputational damages, loss of customer confidence and loyalty, and a potential loss of gift and grant donors.

 The ability to accept payment card transactions is a convenient and efficient method of collecting revenue owed to the University.
-As an alternative to cash and with the use and implementation of appropriate card transaction controls, payment cards provide better financial internal controls for the University.
-The ability to accept payment cards as a method of payment is a privilege granted to the University by the acquirer that UW-Madison is contracted with, Elavon, and the payment card brands: Visa, MasterCard, Discover, and American Express.
+This method of payment is a privilege granted to the University by the contracted acquirer, Elavon, and the payment card brands Visa, MasterCard, Discover, and American Express.
 If a merchant account is not in compliance with the PCI DSS or a data breach occurs, these agencies have the authority to assess fines for noncompliance.
-Such fines would be assessed separately by each agency per violation and for acts of noncompliance that remain uncorrected as of a designated deadline.
-These fines accumulate quickly and could result in hundreds of thousands of dollars in monetary damages.
+These fines begin anywhere between the range of $5,000 to $100,000 per month for violating PCI DSS, depending on the length of noncompliance.
+These fines would accumulate quickly and could result in hundreds of thousands of dollars in monetary damages.

-Additionally, if Elavon or the payment card brands are concerned about the University’s ability to appropriately store, process, or transmit cardholder data, UW-Madison’s ability to accept payment cards could be revoked.
-This decision would require departments to find alternative ways to collect revenue owed to them and could result in a decline in sales.
+Further, if Elavon or the payment card brands find the University noncompliant, UW–Madison’s ability to accept payment cards could potentially be revoked.
+This decision would require departments to find alternative ways to collect revenue and could result in a decline in sales.

 IV.
 Procedure